Last updated: January 2026

 My baby has a rash with fever - is it a viral rash?
 Likely YES - viral rashes are extremely common in infants and usually resolve on their own within a few days to a week.

 Seeing a rash on your baby can be scary, but viral rashes are one of the most common reasons babies develop skin rashes.
 In fact, many common childhood illnesses come with a rash.
-The good news is that most viral rashes are harmless and go away on their own without treatment.
+The good news is that most viral rashes are mild and go away on their own without treatment, though you should always watch for the danger signs below.
 The key is knowing when a rash is just a normal viral rash versus something more serious that needs immediate attention.

 What is a Viral Rash?